kalisjoshua/lux-core/SIREN+LUX.md

 *Each `action` should identify one, and only one, of each: scope, and intent.*

 Not all combinations of scope and intent are necessarily relevant to all APIs;
-some APIs might allow for creation of top-level resource but other not.
-User permissions might change one combination to another; for example, an unauthenticated user might receive `["resource", "view"]` while an authenticated user will receive `["resource", "submit"]` for the same resource.
+some APIs might allow for creation of top-level resource but others not.
+User permissions might change one combination to another; for example, an authenticated user might receive `class : ['resource', 'submit']` while an other users would receive `class: ['resource', 'view']` for the same resource.

 ## Action Names

-Some actions are "special" and need to be used in specific locations within the UI.
-These are the "special" action names and their purposes:
+Some action names are "reserved" for specific application requirements; these reserved actions need to be placed as specific parts of the UI.
+These (below) are the "reserved" action names and their purposes:

   - `login`
     + Defines a form for enabling a user to authenticate